16 Top-Rated Beaches in Phuket

 Much quieter than its sandy neighbors, this beach offers visitors a quieter, more laid-back experience.
 You'll still have plenty of things to do (like parasail, swim, and jet ski), but Karon makes relaxing an easy "sport" to undertake.

-Looking for a fabulous resort and spa?
-Le Méridien Phuket Beach Resort ticks all the boxes for true luxury, and it's located beach side.
+Le Méridien Phuket Beach Resort is one of the top luxury properties on this beach.
 If that's a bit too upmarket for your taste (or budget), you'll find plenty of nice guest houses to choose from.
 And you'll find fantastic family resorts (like the Centara Grand Beach Resort Phuket) sharing the sandy shore.

 Insider's Tip: Head to the beach's south end for the best snorkeling and diving.